 According to Wikipedia a Table Saw or Bench Saw in England is a woodworking tool, consisting of a circular saw blade, mounted on an arbor, that is driven by an electric motor.
 Having said that what do we use a table saw for.

 Table saws are used for a variety of woodworking projects.
 They are mostly used for cutting material very fast with precision.
-They have the ability of cutting angles using the blade at an angle or using a jig to slide the material at an angle.
+They have the ability to cut angles using the blade at an angle or using a jig to slide the material at an angle.

 If you would like information on the best types of material for wood signs – Check out our article – “What Is The Best Wood For Wood Signs“